kp255928/Event-Scheduling-App/client/README.md

 ### `index.css`
 This contains all the design for the webpage that will be displayed to the client.

+### `Calendar.html`
+This code compiles, and is the original look for our homepage.
+But we are suffering to link React app with this html file.
+So we make a new simple version instead.

 In the project directory, you can run: